 The diversified nature of our investments mean that we've been able to ride out bumpy markets and still secure strong investment returns for our members in the long run.
 While your balance may decrease in the short term, we are still well on track to meeting our long term investment objectives.

 Avoid making knee jerk reactions

-You may – understandably – be tempted to switch investment options when you see the market drop, however you should consider your long-term investment objectives.
+You may – understandably – be tempted to switch investment options when you see the market drop, however you should consider your long-term investment objectives and avoid making panicked decisions.
 Switching at the wrong time could mean you miss out on gains when the market bounces back.